olulesi/sei-project-3/README.md

 ### Deployment

-For deployment we had to set up an account with [MongoDb Atlas](https://www.mongodb.com/cloud/atlas/lp/try2?utm_source=google&utm_campaign=gs_emea_united_kingdom_search_core_brand_atlas_desktop&utm_term=mongodb%20atlas&utm_medium=cpc_paid_search&utm_ad=e&utm_ad_campaign_id=12212624581&gclid=Cj0KCQiAyJOBBhDCARIsAJG2h5cNTIp5veBpGsfyjBbyO2wsmBeHDXw72hRE_wZw4nxiBw7U8C0GxKMaAiVAEALw_wcB) in order to run our database when the website is live on [Heroku](https://dashboard.heroku.com/apps)
+For deployment, we had to set up an account with [MongoDb Atlas](https://www.mongodb.com/cloud/atlas/lp/try2?utm_source=google&utm_campaign=gs_emea_united_kingdom_search_core_brand_atlas_desktop&utm_term=mongodb%20atlas&utm_medium=cpc_paid_search&utm_ad=e&utm_ad_campaign_id=12212624581&gclid=Cj0KCQiAyJOBBhDCARIsAJG2h5cNTIp5veBpGsfyjBbyO2wsmBeHDXw72hRE_wZw4nxiBw7U8C0GxKMaAiVAEALw_wcB) to run our database when the website is live on [Heroku](https://dashboard.heroku.com/apps)

 ## Challenges
-* *Team Git*:  This was a completely new experience creating branches and pushing your work to the development branch for my other teammates pull.
-Dealing with conflicts was definitely something that required adjustment, but with the help of my team we were able to work each other through it so there were no major errors or detrimental conflicts in are code.
+* *Team Git*: Using Git as a team was a completely new experience.
+The process of creating branches and pushing your work to the development branch for my other teammates pull required a lot of commands sent on the terminal that caused errors with the slightest mistake.
+Dealing with it was definitely something that required adjustment, but with help from my team, we were able to guide each other through it so there were no major errors or detrimental conflicts in our code.

 ## Wins
-* *Working with my Team*: I loved working with all my team members we had the patience to help each other whenever and the work rate to give an extra hour I couldn’t of been happier with the group of individuals I worked with.
+* *Working with my Team*: I loved working with all my team members we had the patience to help each other whenever and the work rate to give an extra hour I couldn’t have been happier with the group of individuals I worked with.
 * *Website design*: We came together with a well thought out concept that showed throughout the website the styling was consistent and professional which we target we set for ourselves as a group.
 * *Populating Users with data and seeds*: A major part of our website was making the website feel like it had been used and it wasn’t an unshared site so applying the map and for loop, methods to populate the user data helped to make it a Professional site
 * *Utilising react-stonecutter*: Being able to use the react stonecutter dependency for the grid helped add multiple animations to the explore page improving the aesthetics of the site and helped me build from the animations I was able to do on project 2

 ## What I Learned
-* *Utilising React 3rd Party packages:* I learnt how to read react package documentation in order to use their dependency how I want with dependencies such as Semantic, react-slick, react-stonecutter and Fakerjs.
+* *Utilising React 3rd Party packages:* I learnt how to read react package documentation to use their dependency how I wanted with dependencies such as Semantic, react-slick, react-stonecutter and Fakerjs.
 * *MERN stack application*: Being able to work on both the front end and the back end helped me improve my backend skills with Mongo, Node and Express as well as React.

 ## Future Features